muhammadarslannasr/aim_digital_technologies_flutter_assessment/README.md

 Home Screen contain a logout button if user tap on it then logout from app and move to login screen.

+#### A brief explanation of your approach, including any challenges faced and how they were resolved.

+Used Model View-View Model Architecture, state management using cubit, and followed singleton design pattern for cubit.